bellis14/Senior_Project/ios/README.md

 * Use cocoapods to import the dependencies in the Podfile
   * Change into the ios directory.'
   * run the command: pod install
+* Do not use the iOS simulators if you are using M1 chip mac computers.
+Feel free to try it.
+If it works great!
+* Follow this [video](https://www.youtube.com/watch?v=bqh6YaMxgbE) setting up your iphone device.
+* If after setting up the device you get this error "Showing Recent Messages Failed to register bundle identifier: The app identifier "com.google.mlkit.quickstart.VisionExample" cannot be registered to your development team because it is not available.
+Change your bundle identifier to a unique string to try again." then you need to go into the targets and select the Signings and Capabilities tab and change the Build Identifier from com.google.mlkit.quickstart.VisionExample to something different.
+I changed it to com.google.mlkit.quickstart.VisionExample222 and hit the try again button.
+After that it worked for me and then I was able to finish setting up the iphone device by going into the iphones settings >general>VPN & Device Management and then selecting the developer app as was mentioned in the above video.
+After this last step you should be able to run the app successfully.

 ## Debugging for setting up development on mac lab computers
 https://alexandernadein.medium.com/undefined-symbols-and-where-to-find-them-b98f16f5f805